 The lodge, currently the nation’s first LGBT retirement community, is a part of Oakmont Senior Living, a luxury retirement community that includes Oakmont Terraces, Oakmont of Varenna, and Villa Capri.

 The lodge and its apartments were spared by the inferno, leaving it mostly unscarred.
-Only the edges of the American and rainbow flags that flew at the entrance to the lodge were singed, while the lodge’s property itself only suffered some burn marks on the stone along its parameters, Drue Mordecai, senior marketing director at Fountaingrove Lodge, told the Bay Area Reporter.
+Only the edges of the American and rainbow flags that flew at the entrance to the lodge were singed, while the lodge’s property itself only suffered some burn marks on the stone along its parameters, an employee at Fountaingrove Lodge, told the Bay Area Reporter.

 Oakmont Terraces and Varenna also survived the flames.
 Villa Capri burned down.